IntersectMBO/cardano-api/.github/PULL_REQUEST_TEMPLATE.md

   - golden tests
   - property tests
   - roundtrip tests
-  - integration tests
-  See [Runnings tests](https://github.com/input-output-hk/cardano-node-wiki/wiki/Running-tests) for more details
 - [ ] Any changes are noted in the `CHANGELOG.md` for affected package
 - [ ] The version bounds in `.cabal` files are updated
 - [ ] CI passes.
 See note on CI.
 The following CI checks are required: